PaddlePaddle/PaddleSpeech/examples/ljspeech/voc1/README.md

     └── feats_stats.npy
 ```

-The dataset is split into 3 parts, namely `train`, `dev` and `test`, each of which contains a `norm` and `raw` subfolder.
-The `raw` folder contains log magnitude of mel spectrogram of each utterances, while the norm folder contains normalized spectrogram.
-The statistics used to normalize the spectrogram is computed from the training set, which is located in `dump/train/feats_stats.npy`.
+The dataset is split into 3 parts, namely `train`, `dev`, and `test`, each of which contains a `norm` and `raw` subfolder.
+The `raw` folder contains the log magnitude of the mel spectrogram of each utterance, while the norm folder contains the normalized spectrogram.
+The statistics used to normalize the spectrogram are computed from the training set, which is located in `dump/train/feats_stats.npy`.

-Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains id and paths to spectrogam of each utterance.
+Also, there is a `metadata.jsonl` in each subfolder.
+It is a table-like file that contains id and paths to the spectrogram of each utterance.

 ### Model Training
 `./local/train.sh` calls `${BIN_DIR}/train.py`.